Transforming Learning Through Teaching:

 - Gina Przybyl, Community Health Service Education

-Note: For LCC employees, participation in this course is covered by LCC's tuition waiver benefit.
+Note: For LCC employees, participation in this course is covered by LCC's tuition waiver benefit (applied after 50% refund period).
 New adjunct faculty who take this course during their first semester of teaching are not required to pay the tuition.